BaderEeddine/php-bader/README.md

    ```
     composer installe
    ```
 5. Make sure you have docker installed.
-To see how you can install docker on Windows
 6. Navigate to the project root directory and run

    ```